rymurr/mkdocs-protobuf/README.md

      proto_dir: /path/to/proto/files
 ```

-The plugin will search for any templataes like the following: `{% proto.message.MessageName %}`
+The plugin will search for any templataes like the following: `{[% proto.message.MessageName %]}`
 and will replace the template with the protobuf message `MessageName`.
 See the `tests` directory
 for an example.
+The escape characters are odd as to not interfere w/ Jinja2 templating from other plugins.

 ## Development